Causes of Cloudy Eyes In Dogs: It’s Not Always Cataracts

 Check Twice Daily

-Cloudiness in the eye can sometimes be as a result of trauma and nothing serious.
+Cloudiness in the eye can sometimes be due to trauma and nothing serious.
 Once you notice that your dog’s eyes are cloudy, you should give them a check at least twice a day for two days.

-If the cloudiness doesn’t go away by then, know that it is time to pay your vet a visit so that your dog can get medication.
+If the cloudiness doesn’t go away by then, know that it is time to visit your vet so that your dog can get medication.

 It is normal to get concerned when you notice anything strange with your dog’s eyes.
-People normally associate cloudy dog eyes with cataracts.
+People typically associate cloudy dog eyes with cataracts.
 However, this is not always the case.

 If your dog’s eyes have not become cloudy because of cataracts, then the other conditions given above could be the causes of cloudy eyes in dogs.